Eliezer (Eli) Peli, OD, MSc

 and Vision Rehabilitation faculty

-People with impaired vision deserve freedom of mobility and the higher quality of life that comes with it.
-Our faculty focus on the development of new low vision aids and evaluation techniques for those with partial visual field loss from stroke, traumatic brain injuries, central vision loss from AMD, and peripheral field vision loss from glaucoma and retinitis pigmentosa so they can navigate and move more safely on foot and by car.
+Our faculty are focused on developing novel and innovative low-vision aids and evaluation techniques for those with partial visual field loss from stroke, traumatic brain injuries, central vision loss from AMD, and peripheral field vision loss from glaucoma and retinitis pigmentosa so they can navigate and move more safely on foot and by car.

 Major Research Breakthroughs